Tuesday, March 25, 2025

 but my life will be long, and death will not come to me quickly."

-But in the underworld, Achilles has a change of heart or mind, or whatever the dead possess.
+In The Odyssey, when Odysseus goes to the underworld, Achilles has a change of heart or mind, or whatever the dead possess.
 As the dead, Achilles regrets his kleos.
 Not only would he have preferred his long peaceful life, he would even prefer the life as a servant of a poor man.

 Conclusion

 I love all the passages and lines shared above.
 I love Miltion's take on Satan.
 I love Satan's desire for freedom.
 I love his defiance.
-I also love how Achilles regrets his kleos.
+I also love how Achilles possibly regrets his kleos.

 If given Achilles original fates, I'd choose a long forgettable life.
 I agree with Satan that the mind is a place.
 We can create a heaven of hell or a hell of heaven.
 I'll take my chances with a long life.